ajbanjara/Wireshark/Thrift.md

 Last point concerns the clean-up commits we have at the end of both examples, the code generator should keep track of what is used and what is not in order to avoid having to clean-up unused variables after the generation.

 Done right, this could avoid generation of entire `thrift_member_t` arrays if the protocol happen to still contain the definition for structures that are no longer used and therefore limit the memory usage.

+## Sub-dissector fast upgrade

+In order to facilitate upgrade of the Thrift-based sub-dissectors, this section describes the code changes required in the sub-dissectors in order to compile it against newer branch of Wireshark.

+### Upgrade from 3.4 to 3.6

+This page was initially written for Wireshark 3.6 and there was an important rework of the Thrift dissector.

+Given the amount of changes, the existing sub-dissectors should probably be rewritten using this documentation:
+* Signature changes: different set of parameters, rename `byte` to `i8`, fix some typo.
+* Removal of some functions: unsigned 64-bit integers are not part of the Thrift specification.
+* Add new capabilities.

+### Upgrade from 3.6 to 3.8

+* No change required in existing sub-dissectors.
+* New basic type available for use with the same principles.

+### Upgrade from 4.0 to master (2023-09-03)

+* Replace all occurrences of `{ .members = array_of_thrift_member_t_definition }` with `{ .s.members = array_of_thrift_member_t_definition, .s.expert_info = NULL }`
+  * The `members` field is replaced with the sub-structure `s` containing the fields `members` and `expert_info`.
+* When the defined structure is an exception, setting the `expert_info` field to a pointer to an `expert_field` will instruct the generic Thrift dissector to associate it with the dissected structure (or rather the exception).
+  * This allows you to replace the `switch` described in [Functions with a reply](#functions-with-a-reply) with the simpler structure/union definition for the return type with all the possible exceptions as described in [Hijacking structure dissection feature](#tools-hijacking-structure-dissection-feature-paperclips)